 All told, Blind Fury is absolutely insane movie that probably never should have been made, but we’re all very glad that it did and it exists.

-What do you think about the news about Rambo 5?
+What do you think about Blind Fury?
 Let us know in the comments or on our Facebook page!